 - 1/2 cup of unsalted butter

 - 3/4 cup of granulated sugar, or to taste

 - 2 large eggs, beaten

 - 1 teaspoon ground cinnamon

 - 1 teaspoon pure vanilla extract

-Preheat oven to 375 degrees.
-Prepare a 1-1/2 to 2 quart casserole dish with butter or non-stick spray.
+Preheat oven to 375 degrees F. Butter a 1-1/2 to 2 quart casserole dish; set aside.

-Mash the sweet potatoes until smooth; add the butter, half the sugar, half and half, cinnamon, ginger, nutmeg and vanilla extract; stir well and taste.
-Add the remaining sugar if needed.
+Mash the cooked and cooled sweet potatoes until smooth; add the butter, half the sugar, pinch of salt and all of the half and half, cinnamon, ginger, nutmeg and vanilla extract; stir well and taste.
+Add the remaining sugar as needed to taste.
 Add the eggs and combine well.
 Pour into the casserole dish.
-Cover.
-Bake at 375 degrees for about 20 to 30 minutes, until heated through well.
+Cover and bake at 375 degrees for about 30 minutes, until heated through well.

-Remove, uncover and gently stir.
-Spread marshmallows on the top, bake uncovered about 15-20 minutes longer, or until marshmallows are nicely browned.
+Remove, uncover and spread marshmallows on the top, bake uncovered about 10 minutes longer, or until marshmallows are nicely browned.